What is Euthanasia

 You can choose whether or not to be with your pet as it’s being euthanized.
 Be sure to think through your feelings carefully.
 Many pet owners have later regretted their decision not to be present because of feelings of guilt and abandonment that linger after the pet’s death.

 Euthanasia is a completely personal experience.
 Perhaps you may want a friend to lean on during the procedure or maybe you’d feel more comfortable if it’s just you and your pet.
 Whatever you decide is okay.
 It’s your right to experience this your own way.

-You can either take your pet's remains home for a personal burial or choose to have them cremated.
-If you decide to bring your pet home, your veterinarian will provide a box for the remains.
-If you opt for cremation, you can choose to have your pet's cremated remains returned to you.
+You can either take your pet home for a personal burial or choose to have them cremated.
+If you decide to bring your pet home, your veterinarian will provide a burial box.
+If you opt for cremation, you can choose to have your pet returned to you.